 Bronchial irritability is the basic cause of asthma problems.
 The inflammation of the bronchial walls causes loss of protective cells from mucosa therefore exposing sensitive nerve endings to the affected area.
 This is probably a direct result of genetics.

-Besides the top 3 reasons, there still other thing we should know that bring on an asthma attack.
+Besides the top 3 reasons, there are still some other thing we should know that bring on an asthma attack.
 Dogs and cats cause asthma attacks in some people.
-Tobacco smoke, cold air, exercises and even laughing can cause attacks.
+Tobacco smoke, cold air, exercises, and even laughing can cause attacks.